Demystifying Functional Medicine: Everything You Need to Know

 - Vision issues

 This list is by no means comprehensive.
-Speak to your trusted functional medicine practitioner in Springfield MO for a personalized recommendation.
+Speak to your trusted functional medicine practitioner near Springfield MO for a personalized recommendation.

 Core elements of functional medicine

 The practice of functional medicine is founded on six core elements.
 And it’s these that set functional medicine apart from more conventional approaches, ensuring patients reap as much benefit as possible.